 Some physicians see the advent of the latest advancement, multi-cancer early detection blood tests, as the path to fulfilling the promise of expanding detection to a wider range of cancers while addressing health disparities along the way.

 The multi-cancer early detection test is not yet covered by insurance, making the cost an obstacle for many.
-Mercy offers a percentage of free tests to those considered high risk who are financially unable to pay.
-It will soon participate in GRAIL’s Real-world Evidence to Advance Multi-Cancer Early Detection Health Equity (REACH) study, which enrolls patients preferentially from underserved communities free of charge.
+Mercy offers a percentage of free tests to those considered high-risk who are unable to pay.
+It will soon participate in GRAIL’s Real-world Evidence to Advance Multi-Cancer Early Detection Health Equity (REACH) study, which enrolls patients with a preference for those from underserved communities free of charge.

 “This is the first version of multi-cancer early detection testing,” Dr. Agarwal said.
 “As additional trials are completed and the test becomes more efficient in terms of the cost to run the samples, we expect the cost to decrease over time.”